Racing Heart: When Beats Soar Beyond Control

 Shortness of breath Tachycardia can cause rapid and shallow breathing, resulting in a feeling of breathlessness.
 The increased heart rate may not allow enough time for the lungs to adequately exchange oxygen and carbon dioxide, leading to a sensation of air hunger.

 Dizziness and lightheadedness Due to the rapid heartbeat, the brain may not receive enough blood supply.
 This can cause dizziness and lightheadedness, as well as potential loss of consciousness in severe cases.
-The inadequate blood flow to the brain can also impair function.
+The inadequate blood flow to the brain can also impair cognitive function.

 Increased risk of arrhythmias Tachycardia can disrupt the heart’s electrical system, making it more prone to develop abnormal heart rhythms or arrhythmias.
-These irregular heartbeats can further compromise the heart’s ability to pump blood effectively, exacerbating the negative consequences of tachycardia.
+These irregular heartbeats can further compromise the heart’s ability to pump blood , exacerbating the negative consequences of tachycardia.

 Excessive fatigue When the heart beats too fast, it works harder than usual to meet the body’s demands.
 This increased workload can lead to fatigue, as the heart muscles may become overworked and strained.
 Prolonged tachycardia can result in a persistent feeling of exhaustion even during minimal physical activity.